kgiszewski/Archetype/Terms of Service.md

 If you do not accept these Terms of Service in their entirety, please refrain from using Archetype in your Umbraco builds.

-We would ask that you reach out to the Archetype team via creating an issue on this site.
+We would ask that you reach out to the Archetype team via creating an issue on this site if you have any questions or concerns.
+We truly want Archetype to be a win-win for all involved.